 Castle Rock is a decidedly white-collar town, with fully 86.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Castle Rock is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Castle Rock who work in management occupations (15.26%), sales jobs (13.05%), and office and administrative support (12.48%).

 Also of interest is that Castle Rock has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.99% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Castle Rock telecommute to their jobs.
+Overall, about 8.99% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Castle Rock is a great place for families with children to consider.
 First of all, many other families with children live here, making Castle Rock a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Castle Rock has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Castle Rock’s overall crime rate is lower than average for the country.